acmucsd/hide-and-seek-ai/README.md

 It's like hide and seek and also tag.
 Your AI will need to be able to play as both the chaser and the hider.
 Your AI's objective as the seeker is to find the hiders and tag them.
 Your AI's objective as the hider is to dodge the seekers and hide from them.

-Read the [specs](#specs) for specific information on how to play and what the rules are
+Read the [specs](#specs) for specific information on how the competition works.
+Moreover, we are enforcing a set of [rules](#rules) we ask every competitor to abide by.

 Keep reading to see how to get started really quick and compete with your bots!

 Once you have a bot, make sure to go to ai.acmucsd.com/ to register an account and upload your bot there!
 Make sure to follow the upload instructions, and see [this](#submission) for help on how to zip your files correctly and upload them.

+If you have issues with writing a bot, uploading a bot, bugs in the engine, feel free to post the issue to this repository, we will get to them ASAP.

 ## Getting Started